mariaefi29/blog/README.md

 4. Create environmental variables SMTP_EMAIL and SMTP_PASSWORD and assign them to an SMTP server credentials.
 This step is needed for a contact form to work, but is not necessary for the application to run.
 5. Run `make` in a command line in a working directory.
 6. Open http://localhost:8080/ in your browser and enjoy surfing.

+Note: It was my first project in Go.
+Now when I look at it with some experience, I would like to rewrite almost everything.
+I am planning to release a major version when I have time to rewrite all the code.